What is SRM?

 Why is SRM being considered?

 The world is not on track to meet its international climate change goals and impacts are rising.
-With current climate policies, warming is projected to rise beyond 2.5C and the climate-vulnerable countries of the Global South are going to suffer most.
+With current climate policies, warming is projected to rise beyond 2.5°C.

 Ending greenhouse gas emissions is the primary strategy to limit global warming.
 Adaptation can help limit risks from increasing warming.
 Carbon dioxide removal will also play an increasing role.
-However, collectively, these forms of action may not be enough to sufficiently limit risks.
+However, collectively, these forms of action may not be enough to sufficiently limit risks over the next couple of decades.

 Scientists are therefore trying to understand whether SRM could help reduce the impacts of warming while humanity is eliminating greenhouse gas emissions.